huuaho/umg-headless/docs/components/Header.md

   - "Categories" header
   - Two-column grid of all category links
   - "About Us" link at bottom
+  - Extra links below "About Us" (if `extraLinks` prop is provided — UMG uses this for the competition link)

 ### 6. Logo Banner
 - Positioned below main header, separated by border